 How long does a Professional Doctorates take?

-These programmes are offered on a part time basis only and are normally completed within 6 years.
+These programmes are usually offered on a part time basis and are normally completed in 2-6 years with provision for up to 8 years.

 When can I apply?

-Professional doctorate programmes have a single entry each year.
+Professional doctorate programmes have a single entry each year, usually October.
 Please visit the course pages for additional information.